IDeaS’ latest innovation gives time-crunched hoteliers a quick, clear view of revenue performance, from single properties to entire estates.

 Time or money?
 Which does it take to clearly understand your estate’s performance?
 Unfortunately, there’s no easy answer.
 Getting an accurate view of where you are for a single property is hard enough.
 As estates grow, the problem compounds and requires a greater investment.
 In answering the question “time or money,” hotelier’s often respond “yes to both”…with poor results.

 Today, I am proud to offer a new solution to the problem of multi-property performance evaluation and reporting.
-IDeaS Optix is the new best friend of cluster and corporate revenue managers everywhere.
+IDeaS Optix, built on AWS, is the new best friend of cluster and corporate revenue managers everywhere.
 An advanced reporting and analysis module for IDeaS G3 Revenue Management System (RMS), Optix enables hotel groups to quickly gain insights across multiple properties and recognize important trends as they occur.

 Join my colleague Steve Green and me on Wednesday, March 3 for a special webcast where we’ll be talking all things Optix.
 Sign up now at https://go.rev.ideas.com/going-from-data-paralysis-to-analysis.